-Many organizations will use a variety of assessment methods when seeking candidates to fill a job role.
-Job aptitude tests will be used alongside other forms of assessments such as behavioural profiling, application form, CV, interview and academic qualifications to assess someone's suitability for a particular job role.
+Many organisations will use a variety of assessment methods when seeking candidates to fill a job role.
+Job aptitude tests will be used alongside other forms of assessments such as behavioral profiling, application form, CV, interview and academic qualifications to assess someone's suitability for a particular job role.
 The wider the range of assessments used, the more information a potential employer will be able to gather about a candidate and improve their chances of matching the most appropriate person for the role.
 A job aptitude test can help an employer to look beyond past achievements and more towards what someone has the potential to achieve in the future.
 There is no commonly agreed threshold or 'pass mark' for an aptitude test.
-This will be something determined by a potential employer according to the organizational or job requirements.
+This will be something determined by a potential employer according to the organisational or job requirements.

 Thomas General Intelligence Test (GIA)